 - Prof. Maria Luisa Catoni (Full Professor of Ancient Art History and Archaeology, IMT School)

-- Prof. Giulio Bernardi (Assistant Professor in General Psychology, IMT School)
+- Prof. Giulio Bernardi (Associate Professor in General Psychology, IMT School)

-- Prof. Linda Bertelli (Assistant Professor in Visual Studies of Science, IMT School)
+- Prof. Linda Bertelli (Associate Professor in Visual Studies of Science, IMT School)

 - Prof. Amos Bertolacci (Full Professor of History of Mediaeval Philosophy, IMT School)